-The DC/DC converter is a liquid-cooled component that converts high voltage (216-397 volts) DC power to low voltage (12 volts) DC power while maintaining electrical isolation between the 2 DC power systems.
-The converter steps down the high voltage to 12 volts, providing power to the vehicle low voltage battery systems.
-The powertrain control module (PCM) controls the operation of the DC/DC converter through an enable input from the PCM to the DC/DC converter.
+The DC/DC converter is a liquid-cooled component that converts high-voltage (216-397 volts) DC power to low-voltage (12 volts) DC power while maintaining electrical isolation between the 2 DC power systems.
+The converter steps down the high voltage to 12 volts, providing power to the vehicle low-voltage battery systems.
+The PCM controls the operation of the DC/DC converter through an enable input from the PCM to the DC/DC converter.